Table of Contents[Hide][Show]

 Open Tuesday to Friday 10 a.m. to 4 p.m. and Saturday and Sunday noon to 4 p.m.

 Walk through a landscaped garden seeing bronze sculptures.
-A nice blend for parents who appreciate art and kids who get bored in indoor museums.
+This sculpture garden offers a nice blend for parents who appreciate art and kids who get bored in indoor museums.

 Pack a picnic and some water bottles for a day in Zilker Park.